percona/pmm/docs/setting-up/server/dbaas.md

     ```sh
     minikube kubectl -- config view --flatten --minify
     ```
-!!! alert alert-info "Note"
-    You will need to copy this output to your clipboard and continue with [add a Kubernetes cluster to PMM](../../using/platform/dbaas.md#add-a-kubernetes-cluster).
+	> You will need to copy this output to your clipboard and continue with [add a Kubernetes cluster to PMM](../../using/platform/dbaas.md#add-a-kubernetes-cluster).

 ## Installing Percona operators in AWS EKS (Kubernetes)